7 Easy Steps To Add Salt To A Water Softener: Tips & Tricks

-At this phase, the salt is being used, so it starts reducing over and over again.
-Most times, it gets so low that it starts submerging under the water.
-It is best to add some salt to top it up at this time.
+The salt is being used at this phase, so it starts reducing over and over again.
+It usually gets so low that it starts submerging under the water.
+It is best to add some salt to top it up.

 Phase Three-Empty Salt Pot